 Being active in making the decisions about how your estate is distributed will ensure that what’s important to you is honored.

 1. Contact Dysphonia International for more information about your options.
 We can provide you with sample language for bequests.
-You can contact us at 630-250-4504, email us at firstname.lastname@example.org, or use the form below.
+You can contact us at 630-250-4504, email us at firstname.lastname@example.org, use the form below., or download the Bequest Intention Form.
 This will not only inform us of your intentions, but gives us the opportunity to thank you and recognize your generous gift.

 2. Contact your attorney or financial advisor.
 Let them know you are considering a planned gift to Dysphonia International.
 They can assist you in the determining what type of gift best suites your personal and financial circumstances.